A QBist Ontology

 While Boscovich arguably achieved the complete elimination of pre-existent forms, classical point mechanics, for which he laid the foundation, retained them in the shape of point masses.
-Quantum mechanics is the first theory to provide a successful and complete dynamical reduction of form.
-If a quantum object has a form, it consists of indefinite spatial relations between its components.
-If it lacks components, it also lacks a form. \footnote{According to the current standard model of particle physics, some quantum objects, including electrons and quarks, are fundamental in the sense of not being composed of other quantum objects.
-While such objects are often described as pointlike, this can only mean that they lack internal structure, which is another way of saying that they lack component parts \cite[Sec.
-9]{Mohrhoff2014}.} What I mean by saying that a physical quantity $Q$ is indefinite is that it can be described by a function that assigns probabilities to the (counterfactually possible) outcomes of an unperformed measurement of~$Q$.
+The first theory to provide a successful and complete dynamical reduction of form is quantum mechanics.
+If a quantum object has a form, this consists of indefinite spatial relations between component parts. \footnote{What is intended by the characterization of a physical quantity~$Q$, such as a relative position or orientation, as \emph{indefinite}, is that it can only be described by assigning nontrivial probabilities to the (counterfactually) possible outcomes of an unperformed measurement of~$Q$.} If it lacks components, it also lacks a form. \footnote{According to the current standard model of particles and forces, some quantum objects, including electrons and quarks, are fundamental in the sense of not being composed of other quantum objects.
+While such objects are often described as pointlike, this can only mean that they lack internal structure, which is another way of saying that they lack component parts.} (Here I do not speak of \emph{individuated} quantum objects.
+I refer to such natural kinds as quarks, nucleons, nuclei, and atoms, which the axiomatics allows us to construct by increasingly approximative methods.)